capiscio/capiscio-sdk-python/docs/guides/configuration.md

+---
+title: Configuration Guide - A2A Security Documentation
+description: Complete configuration guide for A2A Security including presets, fail modes, rate limiting, and environment variables for production deployment.
+keywords: A2A Security config, SecurityConfig, fail modes, rate limiting, upstream protection, downstream protection, environment variables
+---

 # Configuration Guide

 This guide covers all configuration options for CapiscIO A2A Security, including upstream and downstream protection settings, fail modes, rate limiting, and environment variables.